carbonblack/cb-lastline-connector/README.md

 `/etc/cb/integrations/lastline/connector.conf`.
 Edit this file and place your Carbon Black API key into the `carbonblack_server_token` variable and your Carbon Black server's base URL into the `carbonblack_server_url` variable.

-Then you must place your credentials for LastLine into the configuration file: place your API key and API token respectively into the `lastline_api_key` and `lastline_api_token` variables in the `/etc/cb/integrations/lastline/connector.conf` file.
+Then you must place your credentials for Lastline into the configuration file: place your API key and API token respectively into the `lastline_api_key` and `lastline_api_token` variables in the `/etc/cb/integrations/lastline/connector.conf` file.

-If you are using an on-premise LastLine appliance, make sure to place the URL for your on-premise LastLine appliance in the `lastline_url` variable and set `lastline_url_sslverify` to `0` if your appliance does not have a valid SSL certificate.
+If you are using an on-premise Lastline appliance, make sure to place the URL for your on-premise Lastline appliance in the `lastline_url` variable and set `lastline_url_sslverify` to `0` if your appliance does not have a valid SSL certificate.